CSKIronMan17/kanban-board-react/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Script

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 # Kanban Board Application

-This Kanban board application allows users to manage tasks across different stages: To Do, In Progress, Peer Review, and Done.
+This is Kanban board application made using ReactJS allows users to manage tasks across different stages: To Do, In Progress, Peer Review, and Done.
 The board supports drag-and-drop functionality for task movement and includes a search box to filter tasks by title.

 ## Features